We now have a video of the entire Commissioning Ceremony.

 Security measures are subject to change due to increases in force protection conditions.

 Weather: the average high temperature in San Francisco in mid-October is 70 degrees.
-However, temperatures this summer have been running cooler than average.
-At ceremony time – 10 am – it is likely that our morning fog will not have yet burned off, and this will make it seem even cooler.
-On the other hand, when the sun does burn through, because we will be close to water, and because the sun seems brighter in San Francisco than elsewhere, we strongly recommend that you use a good sunscreen.
+Current forecasts are for highs in the low 70s.
+Overnight lows in the low 60s are expected.
+At ceremony time – 10 am – it is likely that our morning fog may not have yet burned off, and this will make it seem even cooler, and you can expect a cooling breeze on the pier.
+Under these conditions, layering will be a good strategy for comfort.
+When the sun does burn through, because we will be close to water, and because the sun seems brighter in San Francisco than elsewhere, we strongly recommend that you use a good sunscreen.
 Rain is extremely unlikely at this time in October.

 Children: while we want this to be a family celebration, you should know that the event is serious if not solemn.
 It will be outdoors, on a pier over water.
 Parents will have to maintain careful vigilence and care of young children, say those under 5 years.
 Parents planning on a ship tour must know that this is an “industrial” operation, with dangerous equipment and buttons to push that will turn on or turn off important equipment!
 There will be ladders (stairways) to climb.
 So, while children are not prohibited, we ask that you use good judgment about bringing very young children to the event.